kroets/saving_and_cleaning_data/README.md

 The R script will read the datasets and write several files : testData, testData_act, testData_sub, trainData, trainData_act, trainData_sub,features,bigdata(the merged data file of 10299 observations of 563 variables), tidy (a second, independent tidy data set with the average of each variable for each activity and each subject)

-At the end the script will wrirte a tidy.txt file in your workinf directory
+At the end the script will write a tidy.txt file in your workinf directory